mediafinger/rabbitmq_info/README.markdown

 * confirmation is send asynchronously
 * if the message can't be routed, a `nack` is returned

-### High availability (HA) queues (in clustered mode only)
+### High availability (HA) queues

+* a cluster is mandatory to use HA queues
 * messages will be handled on all servers of the cluster that handle the HA queue
 * if a node goes down, the message does still exist on the other nodes
-* this can replace slow persistence to disk in most cases
+* this can replace slow persistence to disk in many cases
 * once it is consumed from any node in the cluster, all copies will be removed
-* using a cluster is mandatory to have a redundant system
 * clusters can be connected in different ways, this is a topic of its own

 ### Persisted, slowest but most secure